 I recently had a long chat with a friend who confessed to me that she absolutely dreaded the hour before it was dinnertime.
-She hates cooking, and the mere thought of “Whats’s for dinner tonight?” can really drive her up the wall.
-What she faces everyday is nothing new to most of us.
+She hates cooking, and the mere thought of “What’s for dinner tonight?” can really drive her up the wall.
+What she faces every day is nothing new to most of us.
 Me included!
-I’ve been known to stare into the fridge, almost willing it to pop out a completely tasty, well balanced meal straight onto my dining table.
+I’ve been known to stare into the fridge, almost willing it to pop out a completely tasty, well-balanced meal straight onto my dining table.

 SHRIMP & GREENS CURRY

 PREP TIME: 5 MIN | COOKING TIME: 15 MIN | SERVES: 2-4 AS MAIN, 6 AS SIDE

 2-3 cups chopped greens (bok choy or spinach)